c-n-o-t-e/RareSkills/task.md

 ERC777 callback function calls an external contract via the `_callTokensToSend` hooks before updating balances which can lead to reentrancy attack if not managed properly.

-## Why Does The SafeERC20 Program Exist And When Should It Be Used?
+## Why Does The SafeERC20 Program Exist?

 It exist as a wrappers around ERC20 operations that throw on failure when the token contract returns false.

+## When Should It Be Used?

+When Interacting with External ERC20 Tokens: If your smart contract interacts with external ERC20 tokens (i.e., tokens from other contracts), using SafeERC20 can help mitigate risks and ensure secure operations.

+In Complex Contracts: If your smart contract is complex and involves multiple token transfers or calculations, using SafeERC20 can provide an extra layer of safety and reduce the chances of errors.